 Esther Anatolitis is a writer, facilitator and critic with an abiding interest in how art creates public space in all its forms.
 Her practice rigorously integrates professional and artistic modes of working to create collaborations, projects and workplaces that promote a critical reflection on practice.
-Esther is Director of Projects at Regional Arts Victoria and a passionate advocate for the arts, Esther is Executive Director of NAVA, Deputy Chair of Contemporary Arts Precincts, the company leading the development of the Collingwood arts precinct, and a former director of ACMI and Elbow Room.
+A passionate advocate for the arts, Esther is Executive Director of NAVA, Deputy Chair of Contemporary Arts Precincts, the company leading the development of the Collingwood arts precinct, and a former director of ACMI and Elbow Room.

 Esther has facilitated and collaborated on creative projects across a range of media and locations, and her critique has a strong focus on visual, spatial and experimental art including sound and literature.
 Her academic background is in European philosophy, and she also holds the postgraduate Zertifikat BauhausDessau for her work on the international architectural project Serve City: Interactive Urbanism for which she was awarded a DAAD Künstlerprogramm residency.
 At the Bauhaus, Esther worked within a studio model that embraced the cross-disciplinary collaboration practices of the home of Modernism, as well as leading a weekly concept workshop for the broader Bauhaus community.
 With Dr Hélène Frichot, she then co-curated Architecture+Philosophy for ten years.
 Esther has taught into the studio program at RMIT School of Architecture & Design, and has presented the Architecture Curriculum at The School of Life Melbourne.
 In 2016 Esther was Curator of Digital Publics Melbourne and Sydney, and she co-facilitated Independent Convergence in 2016 and 2017.
 In 2017 Esther also curated the Sunday Salons with Ben Eltham and Tasneem Chopra.